mwhogan/emptosoft_chat/README.md

 Instructions:
 - General use should be obvious
 - To turn on diagnostic mode, enter "Diagnostic Mode" as your name (v1.1+)
+- To use Emptosoft Chat in command line mode, enter "-c" on the command line (v1.1c only)

 History:

+v1.1c:
+- Interface version: 1.1
+- One-off to demonstrate how to make Emptosoft Chat command-line based again
+- "-c" option on command line makes Emptosoft Chat use the command line rather than try to create a GUI

 v1.1:
 - Fixed bugs with participants list